ChanthMiao/ghc-wiki-mirror/records/overloaded-record-fields/sorf.md

   upd r = r { x = True }
   ```

-  But `set` cannot accomodate this change of type, at least not without much more complexity.
+  But `set` cannot accommodate this change of type, at least not without much more complexity.
 Moreover, **NO** field-at-a-time encoding can deal with the case when more than one field shares the changed type.
 For example, this is legal Haskell:

   ```wiki
   data S a = S { x,y :: a }